 How Rick and Teresa Denniston Bring Hope to Their Community

-For Rick and Teresa Denniston, volunteering isn’t just about handing out food—it’s about restoring dignity, lifting spirits, and reminding people that they are never alone.
-Their volunteerism with the Redwood Empire Food Bank has been one of service, camaraderie, and compassion, touching the lives of thousands, including one woman who never imagined she’d find herself in a food bank distribution line.
+For Rick and Teresa Denniston, volunteering isn’t just about handing out food—it’s about restoring dignity, lifting spirits, and reminding people they are never alone.
+Their work with the Redwood Empire Food Bank has touched thousands, including one woman who never imagined she’d find herself in a food bank line.

 A Shared Mission of Giving Back

-Rick, a Vietnam veteran, first started volunteering at the Redwood Empire Food Bank’s Veteran’s Memorial Building Food Distribution after joining his local Vietnam Veterans of America Chapter.
-Many of his fellow veterans had been supporting the effort for years, and he was eager to join them.
+Rick, a Vietnam veteran, and his wife, Teresa, began volunteering at the Veterans Memorial Building Food Distribution through his local Vietnam Veterans of America Chapter.
+Many of his fellow veterans had been involved for years, and he was eager to join them—veterans serving veterans.
+Their shared passion for service soon had them working side by side, ensuring no one left empty-handed.

 A Mother’s Breaking Point

 When she finally stepped into line, shame weighed on her shoulders.
-She was embarrassed, shy, and, most of all, feeling completely alone.
-But then, something unexpected happened.
+She feared judgment.
+Instead, she found kindness.

 “I saw all of these volunteers, smiling, talking to the other people in line as if they were talking to a friend.
 They weren’t asking questions.
 They weren’t looking at me like I was gross.
 Or making fun of me.
 I had already decided those things would happen, but instead, for the first time in a long time, I was just me—a woman getting groceries to bring home to my family.”